 This statement is made under section 54 (1) of the Modern Slavery Act 2015.
-It constitutes our slavery and human trafficking statement for the financial year ending 31st March 2017.
+It constitutes our slavery and human trafficking statement for the financial year ending 31st March 2018.
 Our turnover for the period exceeds £36m (the minimum set by the Act for the requirement to make a statement).

-Tai Tarian is one of the largest social landlords in Wales and has responsibility for over 9,000 properties across the Neath Port Talbot County Borough.
+Tai Tarian is one of the largest social landlords in Wales and we have responsibility for over 9,000 properties across the Neath Port Talbot County Borough.
 We are committed to providing good quality housing and a range of services to help people manage their homes.
 As a community housing mutual, we continually work to understand the needs of our tenants and members to deliver services based on what matters.

 We are much more than a landlord, we incorporate traditional housing provision, support services for the vulnerable, a repairs and maintenance service and operate a letting service offering affordable accommodation to people who reside/work in the borough on low income.